ibrahimsezer/ibrahimsezer/README.md

 <div align="center">

 ## About Me 🤔
 I am a computer engineer with a passion for developing innovative ideas and products using generative artificial intelligence.
 Currently, I am working on TÜBİTAK projects involving deep learning and machine learning, while also honing my skills in mobile development with **Flutter** technology.
-In addition, I am a **YouTuber** creating music and visual content using artificial intelligence, and I enjoy producing AI-driven content for social media during my free time.

 </div>
 <div align="center">